ATN-LATAM Research Scholarship Scheme

 Awardees must be able to commence studies in 2019.

-- be a citizen of one of the following countries: Brazil, Argentina, Chile, Colombia, Peru, Ecuador, Paraguay or Uruguay, and
+- be a citizen of one of the following countries: Brazil, Argentina, Chile, Colombia, Peru, Ecuador, Paraguay, Uruguay or Mexico, and

 - meet UniSA’s standard PhD entry and admission requirements

 Selection will be merit based.

 Full details on eligibility for selection are available at: http://www.atn.edu.au/scholarships-grants/atn-latam-scholarships/

 Find information on how to apply here.
 Please ensure you mention this scheme in your application.

 The Australian Technology Network of Universities (ATN) brings together five of the most innovative and enterprising universities in Australia and is recognised as a global leader of a new generation of universities focused on industry collaboration, real-world research with real-world impact and produce work-ready graduates to become global thinkers in business and the community.
 Further information is available at www.atn.edu.au.